 Think of the time spent Christmas shopping and the other Christmas traditions waiting for you.

-Could you buy less, enjoy more?
+Could you buy less and enjoy more?

-How to incorporate the 5 Gift Rule for Christmas
+How to Incorporate the 5 Gift Rule for Christmas

-We as parents have never been one to give too much to the kids at Christmas.
+We, as parents, have never been one to give too much to the kids at Christmas.

 We decided that was not the experience we wanted for our boys.